dell/omnia/docs/Troubleshooting/FAQ.md

 * Launch iDRAC template.

 ## What to do if the network CIDR entry of iDRAC IP in /etc/exports file is missing:
-* Add an additional network CIDR range of idrac IPs in the */etc/exports* file if the iDRAC IP is not in the management network range provided in base_vars.yml.
+* Add an additional network CIDR range of iDRAC IPs in the */etc/exports* file if the iDRAC IP is not in the management network range provided in base_vars.yml.

 ## What to do if a custom ISO file is not present on the device:
 * Re-run the *control_plane.yml* file.